drasbaek/SafeTuber/README.md

 The motivation behind this project is to provide a tool which may bridge the generational gap in understanding internet culture.
 Whereas children spend many hours consuming content on YouTube, it may be a cumbersome task for parents to assess which content creators are child-friendly and who are not.
 "Safetubers" analysis of 200 channels, as well as a tool for analyzing any other provided channel, can help guide parents in this tough process.

 ## Setup
 To replicate the analysis, you must have Python3 installed and run the setup file.
-The setup file varies between MacOS and Linux, as these operating systems vary in their way to install [ffmpeg](https://ffmpeg.org/) which is required for the analysis (please download ffmpeg manually and install requirements if using Windows). <br>
+The setup file varies between MacOS and Linux, as these operating systems differ in their way to install [ffmpeg](https://ffmpeg.org/) which is required for the analysis (please download ffmpeg manually and install requirements if using Windows). <br>

 To install requirements, create a virtual environment and install ffmpeg, run the following from the root directory
 ```